Find a supervisor

 Dr Fabio Morreale

-Dr Fabio Morreale is the Director of Research of the School of Music and a lecturer in Music Technology and Composition.
+Dr Fabio Morreale is a lecturer in Music Technology and Composition.
 He welcomes masters and doctoral students with interests in the areas of research specified below, and in music and art technology more broadly.

 Areas of research